It’s no secret that pit bulls have an unfavorable rap. But how accurate is their representation in the media and among people in general?

 Bullies, Breeders, and Baiting

-An LA Times article cites instances such as Theodore Roosevelt’s pit bull biting the pants off of a French ambassador as the kind of shenanigans that gained the breed their bad rap.
+An LA Times article cites instances such as Theodore Roosevelt’s pit bull biting the pants off of a French ambassador as the kind of shenanigans that gained this breed their “bully” reputation.
 However, there is no single incident we can point to.

 Before the 1980s, stories of pit bull attacks were rare.
 Throughout the decade, however, stories like this one began to emerge, changing people’s perception of pit bulls.
 A child being killed by a pit bull is undoubtedly horrendous, but the article uses this incident as a launching pad to attack the entire breed.
 The article quotes several animal control officers who make generalizing claims about pit bulls.
 And the rest of the proposed “facts” about the breed are speculative at best.
 What this article does do positively is highlight the cruelty of the people who breed pit bulls for fighting and other personal gains.